pjgrandinetti/RMNpy/DEVELOPMENT.md

 ### Library Naming

-Note that RMNLib's static library is renamed from `libRMNLib.a` to `libRMN.a` for consistency with linking conventions.
+Note that RMNLib's static library is renamed from `libRMN.a` to `libRMN.a` for consistency with linking conventions.

 ## Troubleshooting